lupyuen/pinephone-lvgl-zig/README.md

 [(We define `set_input_data` in C because `lv_indev_data_t` is an Opaque Type in Zig)](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/display.c)

+And the LVGL Button will respond correctly to Mouse and Touch Input in the Web Browser!

 [Here's the log](https://github.com/lupyuen/pinephone-lvgl-zig/blob/e70b2df50fa562bec7e02f24191dbbb1e5a7553a/README.md#todo)

 Remember to set Direct Mode!